 The War of 1812 is often one of the most overlooked wars in US history, along with the treaty bringing it to an end.
 From a historical perspective, why is the Treaty of Ghent important and what long term results did it bring?

 Early on in the War of 1812 the United States struggled militarily and organizationally against the British, Canadians, and their Native American allies.
-As the war dragged on financial struggles compounded the issues and the entire US war effort looked bleak.
+As the war dragged on their financial struggles compounded the issues and the entire US war effort looked bleak.

 President James Madison knew that peace with Britain was needed, though not until American complaints were addressed.
 In August 1814 five US delegates, including political heavyweights John Quincy Adams and Henry Clay, met their British counterparts in the neutral Dutch city of Ghent.